 This measurement is used to work out your cup size.

 You are going to measure the un-operated side or remaining breast.

 Take the tape measure and place the start of the tape at the sternum and bring the tape over the breast toward the back.
 You stop measuring at the middle of your back.

-Alternatively you can place start of tape at centre of back and bring it round to the sternum if you find this easier especially for the reading of the measurement.
+Alternatively you can place the start of the tape at the centre of your back and bring it round to the sternum if you find this easier, especially for the reading of the measurement.

 The tape needs to be at the fullest part of the breast which is normally the nipple line.
-Again it needs to be flat against the body with no twists.
-It does not need to be as tight as the first measurements but should still be snug to the body.
+Again,the measuring tape needs to be flat against the body with no twists.
+It does not need to be as tight as the measurement in step 1 but should still be snug to the body.

-See diagram below Point B (light blue line)
+See the diagram Point B (light blue line)

 Again if it’s not a whole number either round it up or down to the nearest whole number